-A. No-load Operation
+5.1 No-load Operation

-Figure 8 shows the experimental result for the no-load operation.
-In Fig. 8 (a), (b) and (c), the output voltage THD of three methods are suppressed to less than 5.0%.
-However, the inverter output voltage THD in Fig. 7 (a) is high in the conventional closed-loop-based voltage control.
-This is because the filter capacitor current detection has the delay time that is different from the half period of the carrier as shown in Fig. 3 (c).
+Figure 8 shows the experimental results for the no-load operation.
+In Fig. 8(a), (b), and (c), the output voltage THD of the three methods are suppressed to less than 5.0%.
+However, the inverter output voltage THD in Fig. 8(a) is high in the conventional closedloop-based voltage control.
+This is because the filter capacitor current detection has a delay time that is different from the half period of the carrier, as shown in Fig. 3(c).
 Thus, it is impossible to detect the average value for the filter capacitor current.
-Therefore, the inverter output voltage is distorted in Fig. 8 (a).
-In particular, the distortion of the inverter output voltage with the proposed method is reduced by 70.2% compared with the conventional closed-loop-based voltage control.
-In addition, the output voltage in Fig. 8 (a) is higher than the voltage command due to the high gain of the current controller.
-In order to regulate the output voltage in Fig. 8 (a), it is necessary to reduce the gain of the current controller.
-Moreover, the output voltage in Fig. 8 (b) is also higher than the voltage command due to the typical dead-time compensation.
+Therefore, the inverter output voltage is distorted in Fig. 8(a).
+In particular, the distortion of the inverter output voltage with the proposed method is reduced by 70.2% compared with the conventional closed-loopbased voltage control.
+In addition, the output voltage in Fig. 8(a) is higher than the voltage command due to the high gain of the current controller.
+In order to regulate the output voltage in Fig. 8(a), it is necessary to reduce the gain of the current controller.
+Moreover, the output voltage in Fig. 8(b) is also higher than the voltage command due to typical dead-time compensation.
 The dead-time error voltage does not occur in the no-load operation.
 Thus, the output voltage increases by the dead-time compensation value.
-On the other hand, the output voltage in Fig. 8 (c) is almost same compared with the voltage command.
+On the other hand,